 Human resource supply forecasting is the process of estimating availability of human resources in relation to their demand.

-HR supply forecasting:

-- Provides the organizations with estimates to identify the gaps between supply and demand. - HR supply forecasting makes use of techniques like succession planning to gather information on supply. - Replacement charts are used in case of managerial positions to identify the managerial position and the people who can man the same. - The information so collected is compared with the demand for human resources.

-Prevedere, a Microsoft Cloud partner, has come up with a forecasting tool that gives businesses the manpower and expertise needed to forecast more accurately than ever by leveraging both internal and external data.

-- At the heart of this solution is the External Real-time Insights Engine (ERIN). - ERIN consists of model-ready data sets that can be: - Normalized - o Tagged - o Categorized - o Adjusted for seasonality - ERIN leverages Azure machine learning and advanced analytics. - ERIN constantly monitors the data collection in real time and notifies business leaders of any future impact on performance.

-6.5 Techniques for Forecasting the Demand for Human Resource

-Forecasting human resource needs heavily rely on past data for accomplishing future needs.
-The demand for human resources can be forecasted using the following methods:
+HR supply forecasting: • Provides the organizations with estimates to identify the gaps between supply and demand. • HR supply forecasting makes use of techniques like succession planning to gather information on supply. • Replacement charts are used in case of managerial positions to identify the managerial position and the people who can man the same. • The information so collected is compared with the demand for human resources.
+Example Prevedere, a Microsoft Cloud partner, has come up with a forecasting tool that gives businesses the manpower and expertise needed to forecast more accurately than ever by leveraging both internal and external data. • At the heart of this solution is the External Real-time Insights Engine (ERIN). • ERIN consists of model-ready data sets that can be: o Normalized o Tagged o Categorized o Adjusted for seasonality • ERIN leverages Azure machine learning and advanced analytics. • ERIN constantly monitors the data collection in real time and notifies business leaders of any future impact on performance.
+6.5 Techniques for Forecasting the Demand for Human Resource Forecasting human resource needs heavily rely on past data for accomplishing future needs.

-- Delphi method

-- Expert consensus

-- Time-series methods

-6.6.1 Delphi Method

-- Delphi method is a structured approach to get a number of experts to comment on a specific issue. - Though developed to facilitate group decision making, Delphi method can also be used for HR forecasting as well.

-Process of using Delphi Technique:

-- Initially, the experts need to be identified.
-These experts can be first-line supervisors or top-level managers or can be experts from outside the organization. - In Delphi technique, face-to-face interactions among the experts is not facilitated. - The experts need to respond to the administered questionnaire in Delphi technique. - If additional information is required, the questionnaire is modified accordingly and sent again to the experts. - This process continues till the desired information for forecasting is received. - The entire information thus received is pooled and summarized to arrive at the forecasts.

-Anchor India Ltd., a major manufacturing firm received contracts from an aerospace firm.
+The demand for human resources can be forecasted using the following methods: • Delphi method • Expert consensus • Time-series methods 6.6.1 Delphi Method • Delphi method is a structured approach to get a number of experts to comment on a specific issue. • Though developed to facilitate group decision making, or can be experts from outside the organization. • In Delphi technique, face-to-face interactions among the experts is not facilitated. • The experts need to respond to the administered questionnaire in Delphi technique. • If additional information is required, the questionnaire is modified accordingly and sent again to the experts. • This process continues till the desired information for forecasting is received. • The entire information thus received is pooled and summarized to arrive at the forecasts.
+Activity 6.1 Anchor India Ltd., a major manufacturing firm received contracts from an aerospace firm.
 Of late, Anchor's client base had expanded and this had led to a shortage of human resources at the company.
 Hence, the company planned to hire more employees.
 The HR department was entrusted with the responsibility of forecasting the required human resources.
 Moreover, hiring people would require the staff to provide additional training that the current task of production will need and setting standards for measuring and controlling productivity.
 The HR department would also need to determine the number of people required for the production area.
 What methods can the HR manager of Anchor adopt to arrive at the forecasts?
+Answer: